-|part of the roof still has evidence of WW2 bombing|
+|Part of the roof still has evidence of WW2 bombing|

 This event allowed the public a last chance to view the hospital, as it is soon to close and move its services to the new South Bristol community hospital.

-As it is an important piece of Bristol's history and culture we are sad that it is closing, but medicine and treatment moves on, and future patients should be well catered to in the new South Bristol hospital.
+As it is an important piece of Bristol's history and culture, we are sad that it is closing, but medicine and treatment moves on, and future patients should be well catered to in the new South Bristol hospital.

 We were particularly pleased to get some shots of a part of the roof which still has evidence of bombing from World War 2, showing just how long the Hospital has been a part of Bristol's landscape for.

 More details are available here for those who want to know more.